PDOK/data.labs.pdok.nl/publications/SDWBP-Kadaster.md

 Test | Conforms
 ---|---
-[Geometries](https://www.w3.org/TR/sdw-bp/#dfn-geometry) are made available in possibly different formats and levels of complexity, considering their intended uses and their consumption on the Web | :black_square_button:
+[Geometries](https://www.w3.org/TR/sdw-bp/#dfn-geometry) are made available in possibly different formats and levels of complexity, considering their intended uses and their consumption on the Web | :ballot_box_with_check:
 The chosen [geometry](https://www.w3.org/TR/sdw-bp/#dfn-geometry) descriptions comply with [Best Practice 6: Provide geometries at the right level of accuracy, precision, and size](https://www.w3.org/TR/sdw-bp/#multiplegeometries), [Best Practice 7: Choose coordinate reference systems to suit your user's applications](https://www.w3.org/TR/sdw-bp/#bp-crs-choice), and [Best Practice 8: State how coordinate values are encoded](https://www.w3.org/TR/sdw-bp/#bp-crs) | :black_square_button:
-The (possibly) alternative [geometry](https://www.w3.org/TR/sdw-bp/#dfn-geometry) descriptions can be accessible via standard mechanisms, as HTTP content negotiation | :black_square_button:
+The (possibly) alternative [geometry](https://www.w3.org/TR/sdw-bp/#dfn-geometry) descriptions can be accessible via standard mechanisms, [such] as HTTP content negotiation | :ballot_box_with_check:

 #### Comments
-There are different geometry formats available, but no varying detail levels, accuracies, precisions and sizes.
+There are different geometry formats available, fit for different uses on the web (GeoJSON through WFS, WKT through GeoSPARQL) but no varying detail levels, accuracies, precisions and sizes.
 Conformance to BP 6, 7 and 8 is discussed in more detail below.
-There are alternative geometry descriptions available for some data sets (BRK, BRT, BAG) but not through content negotiation.
+There are alternative geometry descriptions available for some data sets (BRK, BRT, BAG) by way of RDF representations of geometries in CRS84 and EPSG:28992, but not through content negotiation.

 ### [Best Practice 6: Provide geometries at the right level of accuracy, precision, and size](https://www.w3.org/TR/sdw-bp/#multiplegeometries)